Spantree/elasticsearch-talk/README.md

 * Install [Git](https://help.github.com/articles/set-up-git).
 * Install [Docker (Native Linux)](https://docs.docker.com/engine/installation/) or [Docker for Mac](https://docs.docker.com/docker-for-mac/).

+Note: If you're running Docker for Mac, be sure to assign about 4-6GB to your Docker engine by clicking on the whale in the Mac status bar, selecting "Preferences" and then going to the "Advanced" tab.
+The more memory, the better.

 #### Clone this repository and start Docker Compose

 ```bash